First Blood: Development

-After Mario Kassar and Andrew G. Vajna of Anabasis Investments read the book, they got interested in doing an adaptation as the first production of their studio Carolco Pictures funded by "in-house sources".
+After Mario Kassar and Andrew G. Vajna of Anabasis Investments read the book, they became interested in doing an adaptation as the first production of their studio Carolco Pictures funded by "in-house sources".
 They purchased the film rights from Warner Bros. for $375,000 and Sackheim and Kozoll's script for $125,000 in 1981.
 Ted Kotcheff, who had been involved in the project in 1976, returned after Kassar and Vajna offered to finance one of his projects.
-Kotcheff offered the role of John Rambo to Sylvester Stallone, and the actor accepted after reading the script through in a weekend.
+Kotcheff offered the role of John Rambo to Sylvester Stallone, and the actor accepted after reading the script through in a day.

 Various scripts adapted from Morrell's book had been pitched to studios in the years since its publication, but only Stallone's involvement prompted its production.
 The time since the end of the Vietnam War and Stallone's star power after the success of the Rocky films enabled him to rewrite the script to make the character of John Rambo more sympathetic.
 Morrell's book has Rambo kill many of his pursuers, and Kozoll and Sackheim's draft had him killing sixteen people, but in the movie Rambo does not directly cause the death of any police or national guardsmen.
 Stallone also decided to let Rambo survive the film, unlike in the book.
-A suicide scene was filmed but Kotcheff and Stallone opted to have Rambo turn himself in at Trautman's urging.
+A suicide scene was filmed but was reviled by test audiences, so Kotcheff and Stallone opted to have Rambo turn himself in at Trautman's urging.
+Other changes made by Stallone included the addition of Rambo's survival knife.
 Stallone did an estimated seven revisions of the script.
 Kotcheff requested further work be done on the script, which was performed by Larry Gross and David Giler.